 Cookie Spirit Award Winners

-Both Katie and Julie will receive a $25 Target gift card and a big high five from Girl Scouts River Valleys!
+Both Laurie and Emily will receive a $25 Target gift card and a big hi-five from Girl Scouts River Valleys!
 Nominate a cookie volunteer for consideration today.
-Submissions carry over each week.
+Submissions will carry over each week.”

-With millions of cookie packages whizzing through the bakery the season and traveling hundreds of miles to cookie cupboards, your troop may encounter a few packages that are not in sellable condition.
-If your troop is not able to exchange the damaged package for a non-damaged package of the same variety at a cookie cupboard, reach out to Girl Scouts River Valleys with the following information:
+With millions of Girl Scout Cookie packages whizzing through the bakery throughout the season and traveling hundreds of miles to cookie cupboards, your troop may encounter a few packages that are not in sellable condition.
+Bring the damaged packages to your nearest cookie cupboard to exchange them for non-damaged packages of the same variety.

 How to Support Troops & Keep Up the Cookie Spirit

-- Report out on the sales results to date and highlight some successes, whether it’s a shout-out to a new troop or successful transfers of cookie inventory to help a sister troop!
+- Report on the sales results to date and highlight some successes, such as a shout-out to a new troop or the successful transfers of cookie inventory to help out another troop.

-- Remind troops of the opportunity to earn proceeds through reaching participation goals, starting at 75% participation.
+- Remind troops of the opportunity to earn proceeds through reaching participation goals.
+Troops with a Per Girl Average of 235 will receive $0.85 per package sold.

-- Hold open house hours in Zoom for leaders and cookie managers to connect and answer their questions about the latest developments.
+- Hold open house hours via Zoom or in person for leaders and cookie managers to connect and answer their questions.

-- Organize a drive-thru booth for the last weekend of the season so any troops with leftover inventory can work together to take advantage of that last chance for cookies sales (April WILL be here before you know it…).
+- Organize a drive-thru booth for the last weekend of the season so any troops with leftover inventory can work together to take advantage of that last chance for cookie sales.
+April will be here before you know it.